Arne Erlandsen

 Arne Erlandsen (born 20 December 1959) is a Norwegian football manager and former player.
-He is currently the manager for Skeid.
 During his own playing career he had relative success as a midfielder, having played for Lillestrøm SK and Swedish team Djurgårdens IF as well as 20 matches for Norway.
 He managed another Swedish team, IFK Göteborg, between November 2004 and September 2006.

 Coaching career

 Lillestrøm SK

 Arne Erlandsen took over Lillestrøm SK in 1998.
 His biggest achievement during this period was an unexpected silver medal in 2001, after having lost the title race to bookies favourites Rosenborg BK.

 IFK Göteborg

 During his two seasons in IFK Göteborg, Erlandsen grabbed 76 points in 42 matches, an average of 1.81 points per match.
 This is the third best performance ever by a Norwegian manager abroad.

 Ham-Kam

 On 13 November 2006 Erlandsen was hired as head coach of HamKam, which played in the 2. divisjon.
 On 11 June 2009 he was fired due to many losses.

 During his time in HamKam he managed to coach the team back into the Norwegian top flight on one occasion.